Education

 • A project sponsor must be able to manage the project.
 Project sponsors must make sure that the project meets all the requirements.

-• A project sponsor must ensure that the project is successful, and he should be able to make the project manager responsible for all the tasks.
+• A project sponsor must ensure that the project is successful, and they should be able to make the project manager responsible for all the tasks.

 • Project sponsors must ensure that the project is successful, and they should be able to make the project manager responsible for all the tasks.